pabloviquez/til/docker/run-mysql-specific-version.md

 # Tricks / How to's

-## How do I use a brand new DB without pre-exiting content?
+## How do I use a brand new DB without pre-existing content?
 ```
 cd mysqldata
 rm -Rf *